 This part of the statement looks at the three licensing objectives as stated in paragraph four.
 Premises licences granted must be reasonably consistent with the licensing objectives.
-With regard to these objectives, we have considered the Gambling Commission's guidance to local authorities.
+With regard to these objectives, we have considered the gambling commission's guidance to local authorities.
 The outcome of these considerations can be found in this part of the statement.

-Preventing gambling from being a source of crime or disorder; being associated with crime or disorder or being used to support crime
+Preventing gambling from being a source of crime and disorder; being associated with crime and disorder or being used to support crime

-53 The Gambling Commissions Role
+52 The Gambling Commissions Role

-(1) The Gambling Commission will play a leading role in preventing gambling from being a source of crime and will maintain rigorous licensing procedures that aim to prevent criminals from providing facilities for gambling.
+(1) The gambling commission will play a leading role in preventing gambling from being a source of crime and will maintain rigorous licensing procedures that aim to prevent criminals from providing facilities for gambling.

-54 Crime and Disorder Act 1998
+53 Crime and Disorder Act 1998